benjaminaaron/subgroups/README.md

 # subgroups
-constellational coherence mapping in groups, for a presentation in the AI course at Uni
+Constellational coherence mapping in groups.
+"AI Nugget" presentation in the AI course with Prof. Kurfess at MUAS, SS15.

+[Link](http://1drv.ms/1H2Tr2O) to presentation in OneDrive, viewable in the browser.